BlueSpinney/distance-display/README.md

-# distance-display
+# distance display
-a project that measures distance and displays it on a screen
+A arduino projeckt that messures distance and displays it on a arduino dispaly screen